clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Similarly, if the Layouts do not contain the same number of children, the source children missing in the target Layout will disappear once the Transition has passes its mid-point, whereas the additional children from the target Layout will only appear after the superfluous source children have disappeared.

-Since a linear blend between the source and target state might not always be what you want, you can optionally define a `warp_function` that takes a single floating point value in the range [0 ...
-1] and returns another floating point value.
-Use this to implement easing or even bouncing, since the returned value can be outside the [0 ...
-1] range (in that case, the delta will be extrapolated beyong its source or target).
+Since a linear blend between the source and target state might not always be what you want, you can optionally define a `interpolation_function` that takes a single floating point value in the range [0 ...
+1] and produces a Composition.

-Once the Transition has completed, it will notify the parent Widget or Layout and replace itself with its target Layout.
+If you only want to implement an easing blend, you can instead provide a `warp_function` that also takes a floating point value in the range [0 ...
+1] but simply produces a corresponding floating point value.
+To allow a bouncing warp, we allow the returned value to be outside the [0 ...
+1] range.
+In that case, the delta will be extrapolated beyong its source or target.

 ### Layout Properties

 Unlike other Callbacks on a Widget, Layouts can not be pure functions.
-Let's take the example of a simple ListLayout, that takes a list of Widgets and arranges them vertically, one after the other.
+Let's take the example of a simple ListLayout that takes a list of Widgets and arranges them vertically, one after the other.
 The spacing between the Widget is constant.
 Where does the spacing value come from?
 It cannot live on the Widget, or at least it should not, since the Widget may also want to lay out its children in a StackLayout (for example), should the grant become too small to display a list.
 In that case, why would you have a "spacing" property on the Widget, even though it is not used anywhere?
 If we did that, the Widget.Type would need to contain a union of all Properties for any Layout types that the Widget may use.
 Not a great design.

 Instead, Layouts need their own Properties.
 We use the name Layout.Property to differentiate them from Widget.Properties, which are conceptually similar but differ in implementation.